Comment on page

 - The number of pages of a document

-- Information from meta data coming from external data sources and sent along with the document, e.g. when the customer sends information in a web form such as net wages in addition to uploading his loan application document, this information can be sent along to validate with the net wages recognised by Metamaze from his pay slip.
+- Information from metadata coming from external data sources and sent along with the document, e.g. when the customer sends information in a web form such as net wages in addition to uploading his loan application document, this information can be sent along to validate with the net wages recognized by Metamaze from his pay slip.

 - A previously set fixed value

 Elements can be compared by using all kinds of boolean operators such as smaller than, larger than, equal to, ....
 The outcome of the validation of business rules is sent along with the output of the document and is also visible in the 'production pipeline module'.

 If you don't want to validate the extracted information with business rules you don't need this step.